 USES OF ROSEMARY

 Rosemary has proven itself in the field of beauty and continues to do so.
 Several natural beauty specialists recommend using Rosemary infused as a lotion or spray on the face to obtain a fresh complexion.
-This same infusion can be used to soak up painful rheumatic areas and, added to the bath water in appropriate quantities, gives anti-rheumatic or fortifying and stimulating baths for children and convalescents.

 It should not be forgotten that Rosemary is also an ingredient commonly used in cooking.
 Its leaves and fresh or dried flowers bring original and pronounced flavours to meats, cereals, vegetables, desserts, etc.

 Rosemary, a honey and condiment plant, is traditionally used for its effects on digestion.

 We also say that it is an essential asset to protect against little winter viruses.
 Nowadays, Rosemary is recognized for its stimulating and tonic action.